About Us

 Sinéad Woods

 After graduating from the National College of Art and Design I have spent many years creating commissioned design work, illustrations and animations.
-Now I split my time between that work and Naniken Studio which allows me to have some fun creating some personal work and explore illustration techniques and themes I enjoy.

 Having grown up in Clontarf I draw a lot of my creative inspiration from my local natural environment and the water's edge in Clontarf and St. Anne's Park and the many animals and birds that live there.
 From the heron who stands in the pond in St. Anne's, so still and beautiful, to the geese flying over Dollymount, I love the way their little home patches can be so remarkable to us.